coverclock/com-diag-codex/README.md

 (read, write) streams of the full-duplex connection must be emptied for the handshake to succeed.

-The unit test implements a simple protocol consisting of FAREND (start) indication sent from the requestor to the requestee while at the same time the requestor ceases writing data packets to the connection.
+The unit test implements a simple protocol consisting of a FAREND (start) indication sent from the requestor to the requestee while at the same time the requestor ceases writing data packets to the connection.
 The requestee responds with a READY indication while at the same time ceasing writing to the requestor.